BlackFlamy/BlackFlamy/README.md

 ### Glad to see you here!
-I'm a passionate Frontend Developer from Kyiv region, currently a 2nd-year student at Tavrida National V.I.
-Vernadsky University.
+I'm a passionate Frontend Developer from Kyiv.
 I love building modern and responsive web applications, constantly learning new technologies, and improving my skills.

 💡 I'm eager to contribute to exciting projects and grow as a developer.
 My main focus is on frontend development, but I'm also interested in exploring the backend side.